sleepymalc/pbb.wtf/content/posts/2022-03-01-LaTeX-Inkscape/index.md

 ---
-title: "VSCode.import([Inkscape, LaTeX])"
+title: "VSCode.import([LaTeX, Inkscape])"
-tags: ["LaTeX", "Inkscape"]
+tags: ["LaTeX", "macOS"]
 date: 2022-03-01
 path: "posts/LaTeX-Inkscape"
-excerpt: A way to integrate LaTeX, VSCode, and Inkscape in macOS
+excerpt: A way to integrate LaTeX, VSCode, and Inkscape in macOS.
+This is built to be fast, fast enough to let you live-tex notes in lectures.
 cover: "./preview.png"
 ---